kserve/community/membership.md

 ##### Requirements

-The process for becoming a subproject lead should be defined in the SIG charter of the SIG owning the subproject.
+The process for becoming a Project lead should be defined in the SIG charter of the SIG owning the subproject.
 Unlike the roles outlined above, the Leads of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.